Table of Contents[Hide][Show]

 Climb a Volcano in Bend

-In between Crater Lake and Columbia River Gorge, I found Bend, Oregon, located where the ponderosa pine forest transitions to the high desert.
-Bend offers lots of outdoor recreation, like kayaking and hiking, but my kids had a mission.
+In between Crater Lake and Columbia River Gorge in Central Oregon, I found Bend.
+Located where the ponderosa pine forest transitions to the high desert, Bend offers lots of outdoor recreation.
+Active families will find kayaking on the Deschutes River and hiking, but my kids had a mission.
 Climb up a volcano.

 On the eastern edge of the volcanic Cascade mountain range, Bend offers a 1,200-square mile volcano.
 The Newberry Caldera, or Newberry Volcano, is about the size of Rhode Island.